solonas13/rmqo/README.md

 Usage
 --------

-Please check the `example-rmq.cc` file in examples.
+Please check the `example-rmq.cc` file in the examples folder.

 Examples: Answering RMQs or LCA queries
 --------